bright-dev/bright/doc/source/Reprocess.rst

     The :meth:`initialize` function calculates the :attr:`sepeff` from an integer-keyed dictionary of separation efficiencies.
 The difference is that `sepdict` may contain either elemental or isotopic keys and need not contain every isotope tracked.
-On the other hand, :attr:`sepeff` must have only zzaaam keys that match exactly the isotopes in :func:`bright.track_isos`.
+On the other hand, :attr:`sepeff` must have only zzaaam keys that match exactly the isotopes in :func:`bright.track_nucs`.

     Args:
         * `sepdict` (dict): Integer valued dictionary of SE to be converted to :attr:`sepeff`.